Life Insurance in France (Assurance Vie) - 2026 Guide

 Without assurance vie, the same 3,000 euros in gains would cost 900 euros under the 30% flat tax, or up to 1,866 euros for someone in the 45% income bracket.

-Estate Planning and Inheritance Benefits
+Life Insurance and Estate Planning: Inheritance Benefits

 What that means in practice: beneficiaries receive the money directly from the insurer, without going through probate.
 Payments typically arrive within weeks, compared to months or even years for standard inheritance.
 And the tax treatment is separate from, and more favorable than, normal inheritance tax.